 - Rides are available to seniors who need transportation to get to their appointment through Community Support Services of Niagara at 905-682-3800 ext.
 709.

 - Free transit fare is available through NRT OnDemand to residents travelling to and from their COVID-19 vaccination appointments.
 To receive the free fare, riders are required to show the driver a vaccination appointment confirmation (e-mail or another format) to board transit and proof of vaccination for the return trip.
 This process applies to appointments for both the first and second dose.
-Rides can be to/from one of the 11 vaccination sites operated by the Niagara Region.

 - Free rides to vaccination appointments are also available for Niagara Specialized Transit.